-“God has concealed this night from the ummah so that they may strive in seeking it and performing worship throughout the month in the hopes of catching it.”
+Scholars believe that it is the very fact that the exact date is unknown that gives this night its special power and significance.
+Ibn Qudamah al-Maqdisi wrote: “God has concealed this night from the ummah so that they may strive in seeking it and performing worship throughout the month in the hopes of catching it.”

-Within Islamic scripture, there are signs that you can look out for during the last 10 nights of Ramadan in an attempt to align the intensity of your Laylatul Qadr prayers with what you believe to be the actual Night of Power.
-You want to look out for a night that is calm and peaceful - not too hot and not too cold.
-The moon should be strong in the sky but without rays and not disturbed by any shooting stars.
+It can be seen through various hadiths that the Prophet Muhammad (Peace be Upon Him) has said there are many signs to look out for during the last 10 nights of Ramadan in an attempt to align the intensity of your Laylatul Qadr prayers with what you believe to be the actual Night of Power.
+A few of the signs that you want to look out for are that the night will be calm and peaceful - not too hot and not too cold.
+The moon should be strong in the sky, but without rays and not disturbed by any shooting stars.
+Finally, as night gives way to the day when the sun rises, it will appear as a complete disk with no beams of light.

 The gateway to heaven is believed to be kept open on this night, making prayers even more valuable.
 Additionally, performing religious duties such as praying all night at the mosque is believed to earn Muslims extra rewards.